arabcoders/watchstate/README.md

 ---

 # Exporting play state

+What does `export` or what does the command `state:export` in context of watchstate?

+Export means, sending data back to backends, while trying to minimize the network traffic.

 To export your current play state to backends that have export enabled, run the following command